 Hiking Up Zwölferhorn

-In that moment, I decided we should climb the mountain too.
+At that moment, I decide we should climb the mountain too.
 I look upwards, letting my gaze follow the line of cable cars effortlessly floating towards the top.
-It’s high – yes, but as we looked at the map, it looked doable.
-We could hike up, have a walk around at the top and get the cable car back down like we’d originally planned.
+It’s high – yes, but as we study the map – it looks doable.
+We can hike to the summit, walk around, and then return by cable car like we originally planned.

 How difficult could it be?

 Everything in Austria is signposted and clearly labelled with a walk number.
-This means you can follow the bright yellow signs and keep track on a map, making sure you’re heading in the right direction.
+You can follow the bright yellow signs and track your route on a map, ensuring you’re heading in the right direction.
 If you’re paying attention of course!
-The walk we’re following, is marked as 855 and pointed us off the main road, towards a street of houses.
+The walk we’re following, is marked as 855, leading us off the main road and through a maze of houses.
 They have traditional wooden frontages with quaint balconies, and many are covered with brightly coloured flowers.
 Every house looks like something out of a storybook, and it feels intrusive each time I stop to take to photograph.

 Views of Wolfgangsee

-Zwölferhorn is 1494m high, making it 149m higher than Ben Nevis in Scotland.
+Zwölferhorn is 1494m high – 149m higher than Ben Nevis in Scotland.
 And with an estimated time of 2.5 hours to scale it, you can see why the 1 hour and 8 minutes seemed optimistic.
 Unfortunately, I have the attention span of a goldfish, which is why I made the mistake so easily.

 Seeing the Top of Zwölferhorn